ajoh504/referenceguides/python.md

 ### 1.11 is not None

 Use `is` or `is not` when comparing a value against `None` rather than using `==` or `!=`.
-This will convert `None` to a Boolean value, such as when comparing against the match object of a regex.
-This is useful if the return statement needs to be a Boolean value, and the expression evaluates to a possible `None` value.
+For certain use cases, this will evaluate to a Boolean value, such as when comparing against the match object of a regex.
 Example: if a regex finds no match, it returns `None`.
 So `None is not None` evaluates to `False`.
 If a regex does return a match object, then `None is not None` evaluates to True.

 Sources: [Stack Overflow](https://stackoverflow.com/questions/14247373/python-none-comparison-should-i-use-is-or), [W3 Schools](https://www.w3schools.com/python/ref_keyword_not.asp), [Stack Overflow](https://stackoverflow.com/questions/3914667/false-or-none-vs-none-or-false)

 ### 1.12 import random

 Use `random.randint()` on a range of numbers to return a random number.

 ```py
 import random
 print(random.randint(1,100))